backend-development/backend-development-textbook/source/rest-api.md

 is rearely offered with Rails, but there is a [soap client](https://github.com/savonrb/savon) in ruby.

-## API layer is a separate layer
+### API separates two layers

 Please note that any of the API styles can be used with any backend, frontend, persistance layers:

 * You can build a REST in front of a PHP backend using MongoDB as the database and use it from a frontend written with jQuery.
 * You can build a GraphQL API for a Rails backend using MySQL as the database and build the frontend with React.

 That's kind of the point of an API: to allow different technologies on both sides of the API.

+### API for many different clients

+Using an API you can build a common backend for different cleints:

+* one client could be a native mobile app for iOS
+* another client could be a natvie mobile app for Android
+* a third client could be a Single Page App written with React

+### Backend offers more than an API

+Your "backend" might still offer some "Server Rendered HTML" besides the API:

+* Documentation for the API (e.g. swagger, see below)
+* AdminPanel (e.g. created automatically by rails_admin)
 ## REST

 The acronym REST was coined by Roy Fielding in his dissertation.
 When describing